Sabrinas Organizing

 Planning in October is best!
 The beginning of November may be too late if you need to make reservations.

-If you use a Holiday Traditions Checklist (Affiliate Link) like the one above, you can easily reuse it each year to make it simple to know what you did and who you invited.
+If you use a Holiday Traditions Checklist (affiliate) like the one above, you can easily reuse it each year to keep track of what you did and who you invited.

-To keep track of all the holiday activities, you can keep them in a notebook divided by pocket folders that can be included in a three-ring binder.
-We label (Affiliate Link) each pocket folder with self-stick tabs (Affiliate Link).
+To keep track of all the holiday activities, you can keep them in a notebook divided into pocket folders, which can be included in a three-ring binder (affiliate).
+We label (affiliate) each pocket folder with self-stick tabs (affiliate).
 One tab for each holiday.
 It makes it super easy to find what we did the last year.

 And the final tip is to start with only a few holiday traditions and see how it goes.
 When the kids get older, you may be able to add a few more.
 Overbooking yourself will just get more stressful for you and your family during this time of year.